kvendrik/Browserkit.js/readme.md

 * Custom events
 	* resizeEnd
-	* click *- uses Google fastbutton if FastButton method available*
+	* click *- uses Google fastbutton if the [FastButton object](https://github.com/kvendrik/google_fastbutton/blob/master/google-fastbutton.js) exists*

 ###Polyfills

-Next to a bunch of functions Browserkit also includes polyfills and instead of keeping them only available in its own object it polyfills them in their original state.
-Which means functions like `Array.indexOf` are avialable from anywere in your code, hooray!
+Instead of keeping the polyfills Browserkit uses only available within its own object it polyfills them in their original state.
+Which means functions like `Array.indexOf` are available from anywhere in your code, in any browser.

 * document.querySelector
 * Array.indexOf
 * document.getElementsByClassName

-**Feature requests are always welcome.
+**Feature requests are always welcome!
 Let me know what you would like to see in Browserkit!**

-##Customizing
+##Customisation

 ###Changing the `B` variable
-The Browserkit object is stored in a variable named `B` by default which can easily be changed at the bottom of the Browserkit.js file.
+The Browserkit object is by default stored in a variable named `B` which can easily be changed at the bottom of the Browserkit.js file.

 ###Removing functionality
-Browserkit is assambled in a simple way which allows you to easily remove what you don't use to prepare your web project for production.
+Browserkit allows you to easily remove what you don't use to make the file as small as possible before your web project goes live.

-When removing functions from
+When removing functions you don't need from the Browserkit object make sure not to remove a funcitonality other functions you do use are using.

+If you would for example want to remove the `addEvent` function because you are not using it.
+You would find out, after a quick search, that the `click` function is using it.
+Which is fine as long as you are not using this either.